Biography

 The second symphony ‘Les Ponts’ (2008) hangs more with the traditional symphonic form; it was premiered by the Symfonieorkest Vlaanderen with Otto Tausk.
 In 2012, this symphony opened the ISCM World Music Days in Brussels with Brussels Philharmonic.

-In addition to chamber music and orchestral works Annelies shows a special talent for composing for voice.
-This is reflected in the voice solo ‘Poïèma’ (2006), with Els Mondelaers performing this solo successfully in Amsterdam, Rome, Antwerp and next in 2014 at the Musikfestspiele Sanssouci.
-‘Ruhe’ (2007), commissioned by Collegium Vocale Ghent, for the music-theatre work that bears the same name, and performed globally by them more than a hundred times, is perhaps her most successful vocal work to date - Joyce McMillan in The Scotsman wrote: "... until the end, when Schubert's rhythms give way to a magnificently deconstructed, questioning coda by contemporary Flemish composer Annelies Van Parys."
+In addition to chamber music and orchestral works, Annelies shows a special talent for composing for voice.
+This is reflected in the voice solo Poïèma (2006), with Els Mondelaers performing this solo successfully a.o. in Amsterdam, Rome, Antwerp and the Musikfestspiele Sanssouci.
+Ruhe (2007) for male chorus, commissioned by Collegium Vocale Ghent, for the music-theatre work that bears the same name, and performed globally by them more than a hundred times, is perhaps her most successful vocal work to date - Joyce McMillan in The Scotsman wrote: "... until the end, when Schubert's rhythms give way to a magnificently deconstructed, questioning coda by contemporary Flemish composer Annelies Van Parys."

-In 2018 she is commissioned a piece for the commemoration of the 100 years armistice by the famous French choir Accentus.
-Shell Shock is premièred on 10 November 2018 in Rouen by Accentus, conducted by Marcus Creed
+In 2018 she was commissioned a piece for the commemoration of the 100 years armistice by the famous French choir Accentus.
+Shell Shock premièred on 10 November 2018 in Rouen by Accentus, conducted by Marcus Creed.

 In 2012, Annelies Van Parys was asked by Muziektheater Transparant, with whom she has had a close collaboration for many years, to arrange an abridged version of Pelléas et Mélisande by Debussy for ensemble Oxalys.
 This was an instant hit and internationally acclaimed.
 In 2015 the arrangement was used for the production of the English Touring Opera in the UK.
 In 2018 the Wiener Kammer Oper choses her arrangement for a new production at the Wiener Kammeroper directed by Thomas Guggeis.

-For the Klara (radio) Festival 2016, she is asked to write an introduction and finale for Bach’s Saint Johns Passion that is performed by B’Rock in a semi-staged version.
-The production with images from Myrjam Devriendt and staged by Pierre Audi is very well acclaimed.
+For the Klara Festival 2016, she wrote an introduction and finale for Bach’s Saint Johns Passion: And Thou Must Suffer that was performed by B’Rock and Collegium Vocale Gent in a semi-staged version by Pierre Audi.

 ”Her arrangement, with a glorious role for the harmonium, is a miracle.”

-During Covid, some small - scale works were created.
-Such as the atmospheric music theatre piece Holle Haven and Medea a small monodrama for soprano, clarinet and string quartet, a project of Wonderfeel Festival and Festival van Vlaanderen Mechelen.
+During Covid, some small-scale works were created.
+Such as the atmospheric music theatre piece Holle Haven and Medea a 15’ monodrama for soprano, clarinet and string quartet, a project of Wonderfeel Festival and Festival van Vlaanderen Mechelen that also has a version for organ and string quartet that was recorded by Bauwien van der Meer on the cd La Lumière (Etcetera).

 Annelies Van Parys has won many awards for her work, such as Flandres-Québec, Jeunesses Musicales, Tactus, and Frere Darche and was awarded the prestigious Rolf Liebermann Prize for Opera (for the opera Private View).